 Use your lexer from PA1, your parser from PA2, and your type checker from PA3.
 Part of your task for this assignment is to fix any problems that you had in the previous assignments.
 Discuss these problems in your overview document, and explain briefly how you fixed them.

 4 Version control

-As in the last assignment, you must submit file pa4.log that lists the commit history from your group since your last submission.
+As in previous assignments, you must submit a file git-log.txt that contains the commit history from your group since your last submission.

 5 Changes from previous programming assignments